weavedigitalstudio/gp-beaver-integration/README.md

 Under Settings > GP Beaver Integration, you can:
 - Administrator can Enable/disable color restrictions
 - Control whether users can add custom colors
-- For our own use we always have this enables so clients cannot change easily add random colors.
+- **Note** For our own use we always have this enabled so clients cannot change easily add random colors.
+This is the default.

 ---